rg-wood/year-zero-fantasy/README.md

 ### Moves

-Whenever everyone looks to you to see what happens or the rules say, choose a move.
+Whenever everyone looks to the gM to see what happens or the rules say, they choose a move.

 A **soft move** is one without immediate, irrevocable consequences.
 That usually means it's something not all that bad, like revealing that